 Installing Clean-In-Place (CIP) Systems: 3 Important Factors to Consider

-Clean-In-Place (CIP) systems in the food industry can reduce the time it takes to sanitize your food-grade stainless steel tanks, positive displacement pumps and other processing equipment.
+Clean-In-Place (CIP) systems in the food industry can reduce the time it takes to sanitize your processing equipment, such as food-grade stainless steel tanks and positive displacement pumps.
 This means less manual labor for you and your staff which gives everyone time back in their day to focus on other important tasks.
 Who doesn’t like the sound of that?
 But, before you get ahead of yourself, you need to determine whether or not your food processing equipment is compatible with your current CIP system design in the first place.

 1. Are Your Stainless Steel Tanks Designed for CIP?